How to use Zoom for online learning

 Join from PC, Mac, Linux, iOS or Android:

-- To Join the Zoom tutorial, click on the link at the scheduled time.
+- To Join the Zoom lecture or tutorial, click on the link at the scheduled time.

-- You’ll be directed to sign into Zoom (if you’re not signed in already) and then connected to your Zoom tutorial.
+- You’ll be directed to sign into Zoom (if you’re not signed in already) and then connected to your Zoom lecture or tutorial.

 - Make sure you're using your UTS Student ID and password to access your class, otherwise you will be sent to a waiting room.